tomwbond/lcs10/_posts/2018-10-13-industries-expansion-preview.md

 Industries launches on October 23rd 2018.

 *Thanks for reading!
-If you end up buying Industries and would like to support the site (thanks so much!) you can pick up the DLC using these affiliate links: [Humble Bundle](https://www.humblebundle.com/store/cities-skylines-industries?partner=twcb&charity=136345) / [Fanatical](http://www.anrdoezrs.net/links/8883448/type/dlg/https://www.fanatical.com/en/dlc/cities-skylines-industries-plus) / [Green Man Gaming](https://www.greenmangaming.com/games/cities-skylines-industries-plus/?tap_a=1964-996bbb&tap_s=339337-f53b1f).
+If you end up buying Industries and would like to support the site (thanks so much!) you can pick up the DLC using these affiliate links: [Humble Bundle](https://www.humblebundle.com/store/cities-skylines-industries?partner=twcb&charity=136345).
 Thanks again!*